 In simple terms, the area is thought by some to be a “point of contact” between different universes, and despite the best efforts of dozens of investigators, no amount of computer modelling has ever been able to explain the void in terms of any of the current, accepted theoretical models of the origin of the universe.

-Eridanus Group (Eridanus Cloud); also known as the Eridanus Cloud, this major grouping of around 200 galaxies is about 75 million light years away.
-Of the group, about 70% are spiral and irregular galaxies, while the remaining 30% are either irregular, or lenticular (lens shaped) galaxies.
-However, the Eridanus Cloud is a much larger structure that consists of several sub-groups, of which the Eridanus Group is but one, with only 31 galaxies.
-Nine of the 31 members are listed in the NGC, while two others are listed in the IC, or Index catalogue.
-The most luminous member of the Eridanus Group is NGC 1395, a large elliptical galaxy.
-Two other prominent members of the Eridanus Group are the giant elliptical galaxy NGC 1407, and spiral galaxy NGC 1332, both of which are surrounded by smaller sub-groups within the Eridanus Group.
+– Eridanus Group (Eridanus Cloud) is a major grouping of around 200 galaxies found about 75 million light years from Earth, of which about 70% are spiral and irregular galaxies, and the remaining 30% are either irregular or lenticular (lens shaped).
+The Eridanus Group consists of several sub-groups, including one which contains around 31 galaxies, 9 of which are listed in the New General Catalogue (NGC), and 2 others in Index Catalogue (IC).
+This includes the bright elliptical galaxy NGC 1395; as well as the giant elliptical galaxy NGC 1407, and the spiral galaxy NGC 1332, both of which are surrounded by smaller sub-groups within the Eridanus Group.